 The shift to risk adjusted expected utility and the one to iterated games with transition (not just replicator) functions has four major implications for risk management.
 First, risk adjustment means that worst case considerations that could be considered negligible from an expected utility perspective may now call for much greater attention.
 Second, risk management must be seen much more systematically as an iterative process, often making reversible decisions more attractive and making explicit learning during implementation the rule, not the exception.
 Third, risk managers must see themselves as partners in complex webs of risk governance, paying attention to the effects of their actions on the future strategies of the other agents.
-And fourth, it is crucial to distinguish between marginal measures that work under the assumption that the system one is part of remains in the same basin of attraction and inframarginal measures where transition from one such basin to another one are essential.
+And fourth, it is crucial to distinguish between marginal and inframarginal measures.
+The former are based on the assumption that the system one is part of remains in the same basin of attraction over the time one is interested in.
+By contrast, the latter aim at a transition from one such basin to another one.

-All four implications can be spelled out with the specific format of transition functions considered in (3).
-This format, however, presupposes that for each agent the decision problem (2) has a unique solution, that action spaces and utility functions don't change and that the overall network changes only in a random way.
+All four implications can be spelled out using the specific format of transition functions considered in (3).
+This format, however, presupposes that for each agent the decision problem of maximizing (2) has a unique solution - otherwise the iteration of (3) could in general only lead to a set-valued function.
+For the same reason (3) presupposes that action spaces and utility functions don't change in the course of time.
+Network structures at time t in turn must be fully detemined by the triple of outcomes, probability assessments and random factors at the same time - if they would also depend on the structure at time t-1 an addition al time lag would be needed in (3).